BBC Radio Newcastle: Technical

-The Fenham transmitter, for west Newcastle and Gateshead is situated close to the studios on Barrack Road.
+The Newton transmitter broadcasts the 103.7 MHz frequency.
+The Fenham transmitter, broadcasting the 104.4 MHz frequency, is situated close to the studios on Barrack Road and covers West Newcastle and Gateshead.

 The DAB signal comes mainly from Burnhope (near Consett), and also from Fenham (lower power), on the Bauer Digital Radio multiplex.

-In addition, BBC Radio Newcastle also broadcasts on Freeview TV channel 719 and streams online via BBC Sounds.
+The station also broadcasts on Freeview TV channel 711 and streams online via BBC Sounds.